Model-independent study of structure in $B^+\to D^+D^-K^+$ decays

 The effect of truncating the sum over moments at a lower value is explored.
 A value of $k_{\rm max}=4$ is chosen under the assumption that only resonances with spin up to 2 appear in the $\Dp\Dm$ channel, since production of high-spin resonances in \B-meson decays is suppressed and no evidence for a contribution with spin-3 or higher is seen in either Fig.~\ref{im_unnorm_moments_m12} or the model-dependent analysis~\cite{LHCb-PAPER-2020-025}.
 Figure~\ref{im_dataMC_agreement_lowOrder} shows the comparison between the weighted generated sample and the data.
 A prominent discrepancy is apparent around $m(\Dm\Kp)=2.9\gevcc$.
 No narrow regions of disagreement are evident in the \Dp\Kp spectrum.

 The significance of the discrepancy in the $m(\Dm\Kp)$ distribution between the data and the weighted generated sample in Fig.~\ref{im_dataMC_agreement_lowOrder}(a) is evaluated using the test statistic defined in Eq.~\eqref{expr_testStatistic}.
 An ensemble of pseudoexperiments, in which each dataset has the same size as the real dataset, is prepared according to the PDF defined in Eq.~\eqref{expr_MIPDFDalitz}, where $k_{\rm max}$ is taken to be 4.
 The tiny background contribution is ignored, which introduces negligible uncertainty due to the high purity of the selected \BpDpDmKp\ sample.
 For each pseudoexperiment, a new efficiency map is generated to incorporate the systematic uncertainty arising from the limited size of the simulated sample.
 This ensemble of nearly 260\,000 pseudoexperiments allows determination of the distribution of the test statistic under the hypothesis, $H_0$, that only $\Dp\Dm$ resonances up to spin-2 are present, as shown in Fig.~\ref{im_significance}.
 The value of the test statistic obtained from data, $t_{\rm Data}$, allows the $H_0$ hypothesis to be rejected at the 99.994\% level, corresponding to a significance of 3.9 Gaussian standard deviations ($\sigma$).
+Even when moments up to order 6 are considered, the significance of the discrepancy remains above 3.7$\sigma$.

 In summary, a model-independent technique has been employed to confirm whether or not the observed $m(\Dm\Kp)$ distribution in \BpDpDmKp decays reconstructed in the LHCb data sample can be explained in terms of reflections from charmonium resonances alone.
 It is found that the intermediate structure of the decay cannot be described using only \Dp\Dm resonances of spin up to 2.
 The significance of the disagreement in the $m(\Dm\Kp)$ distribution is $3.9\,\sigma$, and is most apparent in the region $m(\Dm\Kp)=2.9\gevcc$.
 This discrepancy could be explained by a new, manifestly exotic, charm-strange resonance decaying to the $\Dm\Kp$ final state.
-The outcome of this model-independent study therefore supports the results of the amplitude analysis of the same data~\cite{LHCb-PAPER-2020-025}.
+The outcome of this model-independent study therefore supports the results of the amplitude analysis of the same data~\cite{LHCb-PAPER-2020-025}, where both spin-0 and spin-1 components are included in the $\Dm\Kp$ channel, as well as $\psi(3770)$, $\chi_{c0}(3930)$, $\chi_{c2}(3930)$, $\psi(4040)$, $\psi(4160)$, and $\psi(4415)$ resonances decaying to $\Dp\Dm$, and a nonresonant component.